christineiym/reddit_scraper_utils/README.md

-# Reddit Scraper Utils
+# Scraper Utils
-Utilities for scraping Reddit.
+Utilities for scraping various websites.

-Note: I was in a hurry, so the example does have bugs (most notably, rewriting of headers).
+Note: I was in a hurry, so the Reddit example does have bugs (most notably, rewriting of headers).
+Similarly, other resources/examples may have bugs.